 - Ask the companion for his input.

-- When you have reached the end of a particular point, ask the worker is he has anything else that he would like to tell you that you have not asked about.
+- When you have reached the end of a particular point, summarise the points the employee has made.
+Ask him if he has anything else that he would like to tell you that he has not told and you, or you have not asked about.

 - Ask your note taker to go through all the notes with the worker and companion.
 Make any amendments there and then.
 Ask the worker to sign and date each page.
 Advise that you are happy to provide a copy.